-"Sorry about that," he said, shooting her a smile, and hoping to get one in return.
+"Sorry about that," he said, shooting her a smile and hoping to get one in return.

 "That's you," Hannah said, instantly regretting her rudeness.
-She loved her dad, but his attempts to be cheerful so early in the morning were annoying.
+She loved her dad, but she found his attempts at cheerfulness so early in the morning annoying.
 Plus, this was the first day of school and although it wasn't something she felt comfortable admitting (not even to him), she was anxious.

 YOU ARE READING